Rythe-Interactive/Rythe-LLRI/docs/source/fundamentals.rst

 -----------
 LLRI is an explicit API.
 The user has immense control over resource allocation and state, which results in low API/driver overhead.
 However, with this much control, it is also much easier to make mistakes.

-To aid in debugging, LLRI does parameter validation by default (disabled by defining LLRI_DISABLE_API_VALIDATION), and also comes with extensions for internal API validation (internal API message polling is disabled by defining LLRI_DISABLE_INTERNAL_API_MESSAGE_POLLING).
-All validation messages (LLRI validation and internal API validation) are forwarded to the validation_callback passed in :struct:`llri::instance_desc`, making it easy for engines to generate informative logs or debug runtime issues.
+To aid in debugging, LLRI does parameter validation by default (disabled by defining LLRI_DISABLE_API_VALIDATION), and also comes with extensions for implementation validation (implementation message polling is disabled by defining LLRI_DISABLE_IMPLEMENTATION_MESSAGE_POLLING).
+All validation messages (LLRI validation and implementation validation) are forwarded to the validation_callback passed in :struct:`llri::instance_desc`, making it easy for engines to generate informative logs or debug runtime issues.

 Threading
 ----------------